jeevanjohnson/Chiyo/README.md

 You can invite chiyo [right here](https://discord.com/api/oauth2/authorize?client_id=705176662366486529&permissions=8&scope=bot)

-Work in Progress if you have any questions or bugs you want to report contact me on discord ``Cover#8860``
+If you have any questions or bugs you want to report contact me on discord ``Cover#8860``

-If people actually like it I will add mania and ctb support

 Commands: